jessecascio/dtest/README.md

 `cp src/data-structure/linked-list/template.js lib/list.js`

-Next implement the functions, but there is a suggested implementation order due to test dependencies as outlined in the next section.
+Next implement the functions.
+Be advised that there is a suggested implementation order due to test dependencies as outlined in the next section.

 ### Testing

-First run the test suite against the freshly copies template file:
+First run the test suite against the freshly copied template file:

 `npm run dtest -- -s lib/list.js -t test/data-structure/linked-list`